joeromero/docs/content/sql_api/sql_api.md

 ```

-Be sure you account name is right and that your SQL statement is valid.
-A good test is a simple count of all the records in a table,
+If you encounter errors, double-check that you are using the correct account name, and that your SQL statement is valid.
+A simple example of this pattern is conducting a count of all the records in your table:

 ```sql